assert-justice/Curriculum/intro_programming/python.md

 print( random.randint(1, 6) ) # prints out a number x where 1 <= x <= 6
 ```

 This is the first function we have looked at that accepts multiple arguments.
 Again we are using the `random` module but this time we are calling the `randint` function from that module.
 You might have guessed `randint` is short for "random integer".
-You'll see that instead of passing zero or one argument to the function we are passing two, the integer values `1` and `6` separated by a comma.
+You'll see that instead of passing zero or one arguments to the function we are passing two, the integer values `1` and `6` separated by a comma.
 The first number is the minimum random value and the second one is the maximum value.
 So the snippet will print out a number between `1` and `6` inclusive.
 Why did I pick those numbers?
 Because it's like a die, a regular six sided die.

 This has been a short introduction to modules.
 We'll make more use of them later on and eventually write our own!